Enterprise Agile: Software Process Improvement (SPI)

 There are many processes in the industry today, and they are at varying degrees of maturity and acceptance.
 Pick one (or more) that will help you achieve your goals.
 Remember that you will still need to tailor your adopted process.
 Rarely will a process, even a widely accepted one like the RUP, be a perfect fit for an organization.
 Choose what works for you, take out what doesn’t, and tweak the rest.
 Do you really think that you need all 3000+ pages of the RUP product?
 If a process makes sense to you, and you believe it will add value to your organization, then adopt it.
 Otherwise, do not.
 Do not implement processes just because someone else does.
 Process tailoring is best done in an iterative manner: tailor some, implement some, and then repeat.
 You can spend months or even years defining and tailoring the perfect process for your organization, but you won’t know how it will work until you try it.
 You’ll save time and effort (and therefore money) in the long run by taking an iterative approach.

-4. Process Creation
+4. Software Process Improvement: Process Creation

 It is possible that no existing process which meets your needs is available; this is very unlikely, given the wide array of processes available today.
 However, it is possible that you will discover that you need to create specific, detailed procedures and guidance that reflect your exact needs.
 If groups are unsure about some aspect of a standard process, such as iterative development, then they should try it out.
 People often get so set in our ways that it becomes difficult to contemplate other ways of doing our work.
 If you try a standard process, you may be pleased with the results of the test and decide that you can use it after all.
 If this fails and you need to create your own process, by: